SumZer0-git/EDAPGui/readme.md

 > python -m pip install -r requirements.txt instead of > pip install -r requirements.txt

+If you are going to run dist/EDAPGui.exe, you need to have the template directory so your path would be ./templates/<file>

 ## WARNING:

 Use at your own risk.
 Have performed over 2000 FSD jumps with this autopilot and have aborted the FSD Assist